donaldagustino/COMP2042_CW_scyda1/README.md

 New classes introduced in these piece of coursework are CreateUserMenu.java, GameplayMenu.java, LeaderBoard.java, MainMenu.java, Theme.java, ThemeController.java, UserAccount.javaa and UserListAccount.java

 Some java classes are also modified from the original given source code.
-Such mentioned classes are Account.java, Cell.java, EndGame.java, GameScene.java, Main.java and TextMake
+Such mentioned classes are Account.java, Cell.java, EndGame.java, GameScene.java, Main.java and TextMaker.java